open-ephys/gui-docs/source/Tutorials/Closed-Loop-Latency.rst

 .. image:: ../_static/images/tutorials/closedlooplatency/closedlooplatency-06.png
   :alt: Latency histogram for 10 ms and 5 ms buffers.

-Note the diminishing returns for a 5 ms buffer, due to the fact that overall latency is limited by the size of the USB buffer, which is about XX ms.
+Note the diminishing returns for a 5 ms buffer, due to the fact that overall latency is limited by the size of the USB buffer.

 The minimum latency is also affected by the number of continuous channels that are being processed simultaneously.
 If your CPU meter is spiking for smaller buffer sizes, try reducing the number of continuous channels by disabling unused channels with a :ref:`channelmap` plugin.

 Next steps
 ###########

-Use a File Reader to read in actual data (won't be able to measure latency in this case)

-Try theta-triggered stimulation using the Phase Detector plugin (see Siegle et al., 2014 for an example application)

-Create your own plugin (with this tutorial)
+Once you've gotten the above setup working, it can be helpful to try using the :ref:`filereader` plugin to trigger feedback.
+For example, you could use the :code:`data_stream_16ch_hippocampus` dataset that's included in the example data in combination with a :ref:`bandpassfilter` and :ref:`phasedetector` plugin to replicate the theta-phase-specific stimulation used in `Siegle et al., 2014 <https://elifesciences.org/articles/03061>`__.
+In this case, you won't be able to measure the true latency, but it will allow you to test out a signal chain that can be used in an actual experiment.